Dispose of Fluorescent Bulbs Right

 Ballasts

-In 2010, the U.S. EPA released guidelines on how to manage mercury-containing compact fluorescent light bulbs that break in the home.
+In 2010, the U.S. EPA released guidelines on managing mercury-containing fluorescent lightbulbs that break in the home.
 Fluorescent bulbs contain a small amount of mercury sealed in the glass tubing.
 When broken, some of the mercury is released as mercury vapor.
 The EPA states the bulb will continue to leak mercury vapor until it is cleaned up and removed from the home.

 Incandescent lights, LED and halogen bulbs do not contain any dangerous chemicals.
-When the bulb is burned out, dispose in the regular trash.
+When the bulb is burned out, dispose of it in the regular trash.

 ---